Division of Richmond

 The Division of Richmond is an Australian electoral division in the state of New South Wales.
+It is the northeasternmost division in New South Wales, comprising settlements such as Ballina, Byron Bay and Tweed Heads on the Pacific coast south of the Queensland border.

+Since 2004, its MP has been Justine Elliot of the Labor Party.

 History

 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
 The division is named after the area in which it is located, namely the Richmond Valley and Richmond River, which was named in honour of Charles, the fifth Duke of Richmond.

 Historically, the division has been a rural seat and fairly safe for the National Party (formerly called the Country Party), which held it for all but six years from 1922 to 2004.
 For 55 of those years, it was held by three generations of the Anthony family—Hubert Lawrence Anthony (a minister in the Fadden and Menzies governments), Doug Anthony (leader of the National Party from 1971 to 1984 and Deputy Prime Minister in the Gorton, McMahon and Fraser governments) and Larry Anthony (a minister in the Howard government)—the first three-generation dynasty in the Australian House of Representatives.
-However, it became far less safe for the Nationals from 1983 onward, and strong population growth over the last three decades has seen it progressively lose its rural territory and reduced it to a more coastal-based and urbanised division.
+However, it became far less safe for the Nationals from 1983 onward.
+It lost much of its territory to the new Division of Page in 1984, and strong population growth over the next three decades saw ot progressively lose almost all of its remaining rural territory and reduced it to a more coastal-based and urbanised division.
 Accompanying demographic change has made the seat friendlier to Labor since the 1990s.
+For most of the last 30 years, it has been one of the few areas of rural northern New South Wales where Labor usually does well.